rcook/pydl/DEV.md

 - **Target detection.** `pydl/build.rs` re-exports cargo's `TARGET` environment variable as `PYDL_BUILD_TARGET` so `cmd/self_update.rs` can read it via `env!("PYDL_BUILD_TARGET")` at compile time.
 Runtime `std::env::consts::{OS, ARCH}` would not distinguish, e.g., `x86_64-unknown-linux-gnu` from `x86_64-unknown-linux-musl`.
 - **Asset naming.** Release artifacts are named `pydl-${GITHUB_REF_NAME}-${target}.{tar.gz|zip}` (see `.github/workflows/release.yaml`).
 The leading `v` from the tag is preserved in the asset name; `cmd/self_update.rs` matches on the tag string verbatim.
 Changing the tagging policy or the release packaging filename will silently break self-update.
-- **Verification is HTTPS-only.** There is no published checksum file for pydl's own releases today; trust comes from TLS to GitHub.
-The follow-up (publishing a `pydl-${tag}-checksums.txt` and verifying it) is tracked in [`TODO.md`](./TODO.md).
+- **Verification.** `release.yaml` writes a `SHA256SUMS` manifest alongside the per-target archives. `self-update` fetches it and hashes the downloaded archive against the matching entry before extracting.
+A missing manifest currently warns and proceeds (so a binary built before manifest publishing can still update through a manifest-publishing release); pass `--require-checksum` to make a missing manifest a hard error.
+The default flips to strict in a future release once two consecutive manifest-publishing releases have shipped — see the rollout note in `pydl/src/cmd/self_update.rs`.
+- **Manifest format.** Plain `sha256sum`-style: `<hex>  <filename>` per line.
+Generated in the `publish` job with `sha256sum pydl-* > SHA256SUMS`.
+Filenames only — no path prefix — so the verifier consumes lines verbatim.
-- **No new release-pipeline coupling.** `release.yaml` already publishes everything `self-update` consumes; no changes are required there to support a new pydl release.
+- **No other release-pipeline coupling.** `release.yaml` publishes everything `self-update` consumes; no changes are required there to support a new pydl release once the manifest step is in place.

 When cutting a release that bumps pydl's version, end-to-end testing is a useful smoke check: temporarily roll workspace `Cargo.toml` back one patch version, `cargo build -p pydl`, run the resulting `target/debug/pydl self-update`, then verify `target/debug/pydl --version` reports the new version.
+The output is multi-line: a `pydl X.Y.Z (<profile> build, <source>)` header followed by `commit:`, `built:`, `target:` lines.
 Revert the Cargo.toml edit afterwards.

 ## `./dev.sh` / `./dev.ps1`